-Since the Royal Canadian Mint opened its current facility in Ottawa in 1908, it has endured a surprising history of being robbed by its own employees.
-While similar stories have certainly plagued other major world mints—such as the case involving the San Francisco Mint at the turn of the 20th century—none seem to have had such a rash of valuables being stolen from inside the mint as the RCM has in the relatively recent past 2 decades.
+In the century since the Royal Canadian Mint opened its Ottawa branch in 1908, it has endured a dubious history of being robbed by its own employees.
+While similar stories have periodically plagued other major world mints—such as the case involving the San Francisco Mint at the turn of the 20th century—none have seen such a rash of valuables stolen through “inside jobs” as the RCM has in the past two decades.

-Even funnier, the mint seems not to have noticed that its gold was stolen at all until long after the fact.
-Given the 709,000 ounces of gold the mint pumped out in 2014, as well as the C$2.4 billion (~$1.8 billion USD) in revenue it raked in last year.
+Even stranger, the mint seems not to have noticed that its gold was missing until long after the fact.
+Perhaps this is unsurprising given the 709,000 troy ounces of gold the mint produced in 2014, as well as the C$2.4 billion (~$1.8 billion USD) in revenue it raked in last year.

 Mounties Uncover Theft

-According to news reports, it was not through an internal investigation that the RCM discovered it had been robbed of its gold.
+According to recent news reports, the RCM didn’t discover it had been (repeatedly!) robbed of its gold through any internal investigation.
 Rather, the Royal Canadian Mounted Police (RCMP) quietly looked into the matter, which authorities in Canada claim took place between last November and March of 2015.

 Afterward, the Mounties merely “informed” the mint of their findings, according to the RCM itself.
 By all indications, this was the first that the mint was hearing about it.
 This means that the rest of the staff, including management, may have never known the metal was gone at all.

-If you’ve never heard the axiom, history has a funny habit: it repeats itself.
-Indeed, as scandalous as this recent news about the Royal Canadian Mint being robbed (internally, it would seem) sounds, it’s hardly the first such instance the RCM has allegedly been the victim of theft at the hands of its own.
+If you’ve never heard the axiom before, history has a funny habit: it repeats itself.
+Indeed, as scandalous as this news about the Royal Canadian Mint being robbed (internally, it would seem) sounds, it’s hardly the first such instance where the RCM has allegedly been the victim of theft at the hands of its own employees.

-In fact, the RCM has a dubious history of allowing people to rather easily stroll out of the joint with the mint’s gold, especially in the recent past:
+In fact, the RCM has a poor track record of allowing people to rather easily stroll out of the joint with the mint’s gold, especially in the recent past:

-- 1996: Richard Gauthier, a man who works as a machinist at the mint, steals 85 troy ounces in gold bars (8 bars in total) from the building.
-Gauthier received a fairly light sentence two years later, serving just 9 months in jail in addition to 50 hours of community service.
+- 1996: Richard Gauthier, a man who works as a machinist at the mint, steals 85 troy ounces in gold bars (eight bars in total) from the building.
+Gauthier received a fairly light sentence two years later, serving just nine months in jail in addition to performing 50 hours of community service.
 He was spared from a theft charge because the RCM could never substantiate how Gauthier got the metal out the door, which said little for the mint’s existing security measures.

-- 2009: While no form of robbery or burglary was definitively involved, this case centered around 17,500 troy ounces of gold missing from the RCM’s books, wholly unaccounted for.
+- 2009: While no form of robbery or burglary is definitively proven, another case centers around 17,500 troy ounces of gold missing from the RCM’s books, wholly unaccounted for.
 Both the mint and the police chalked the incident up to faulty record-keeping.

-The mint likely wants to avoid any embarrassment by publicizing the facts of the case, but it is yet another case where the theft was uncovered not by the mint itself but by outside investigators.
-We know that the RCM has cutting-edge security technology built-in to its bullion coin designs—so why can’t it seem to maintain such security at its own facilities?
+The mint likely wants to avoid any embarrassment by publicizing the facts of the case, but it’s yet another instance where the theft was uncovered not by the mint itself but by outside investigators.
+We know that the RCM has cutting-edge security technology built in to its bullion coin designs—so why can’t it seem to maintain such security at its own facilities?